Arthur M. Blank School

 Morningstar offers public, corporate, and academic libraries real-time access to comprehensive data and independent analysis on thousands of investments, spanning mutual funds, stocks, exchange-traded funds, and closed-end funds.
 This tutorial will walk through how to get started, screening, and explore market research.

-This step by step guide shows students how to access and utilize some of the key features of Pitchbook, a database that provides data, research and technology covering private capital markets, including venture capital, private equity and M&A transactions.
+This step-by-step guide shows students how to access and utilize some of the key features of Pitchbook, a database that provides data, research, and technology covering private capital markets, including venture capital, private equity, and M&A transactions.

 PDF » Beginners Guide to Getting Started